The relationship between the EAL standards and the English standards

 Students who have not achieved Stage B3 by the time they enter Year 7 will need to continue being assessed using the EAL VELS at the S Stages.

-If they do reach B3, and begin to be assessed against the year lever-appropriate English VELS, they are likely to continue to exhibit some EAL features, and they will need extra scaffolding and support to continue to develop in English.
+If they do reach B3, and begin to be assessed against the year level-appropriate Victorian Curriculum F - 10 English standard, they are likely to continue to exhibit some EAL features, and they will need extra scaffolding and support to continue to develop in English.

 Secondary EAL students enter school in Australia with a diverse range of educational backgrounds and prior experience with English.
 Many will be encountering English for the first time.
 Others will have studied English in their primary or secondary schooling in their country of origin.
 Some may have had no schooling in their first language.
 Such students may speak languages that do not have a written form.
 For others, it will be because they have fled their country of origin, and have spent many years in refugee camps or other countries where education was not available to them.
 These students first need to acquire oral English and basic literacy in English, and will be assessed in Stage SL before moving to Stage S1.
 EAL teachers report that many of these students acquire oral English very quickly, because of the different aural and memory capacities they have developed through growing up without access to the written word.